dougeby/IntuneDocs/intune/scope-tags.md

 # Use RBAC and scope tags for distributed IT

-You can use role-based-access-control (RBAC) and scope tags to make sure that the right admins have the right access and visibility to the right Intune objects.
+You can use role-based access control (RBAC) and scope tags to make sure that the right admins have the right access and visibility to the right Intune objects.
 Roles determine what access admins have to which objects.
 Scope tags determine which objects admins can see.

 For example, let’s say that a Seattle regional office admin is assigned the Policy and Profile Manager role.
 You want this admin to see and manage only the profiles and policies that only apply to Seattle devices.
 To do this, you would: